 - A five to fifteen-minute classroom conversation around purposefully crafted computation problems that are solved mentally.

 - The best part of a teacher’s day.

-Join panelists Tch Laureate Kristin Gray and Jody Guarino with host Paul Teske for an hour-long, mobile friendly Shindig webinar on Tuesday, September 26, 2017, at 3:00 p.m.
+Join panelists Tch Laureate Kristin Gray and Jody Guarino with host Paul Teske for a mobile-friendly Shindig webinar on Tuesday, September 26, 2017, at 3:00 p.m.
 PDT.
 Meet with us as we learn about the purpose and structure of math routines as they relate to fluency.

 - Watch video examples

 - Participate in a number routine as a “student”

 - Engage with colleagues in an interactive learning experience

 Click here to register.